-In 2011, IUPUI’s Office for Women and Office of the Vice Chancellor for Research partnered to launch EMPOWER, an enhanced mentoring program designed to support the research advancement of historically underrepresented and/or excluded populations.
-Ten years and 270 participants later, the program continues to play an integral role in helping IUPUI faculty achieve personal growth and professional success.
+In 2011, IUPUI’s Office for Women and Office of the Vice Chancellor for Research partnered to launch the Enhanced Mentoring Program with Opportunities for Ways to Excel in Research, or EMPOWER, a program designed to support the research advancement of historically underrepresented and/or excluded populations.
+Ten years and 270 participants later, EMPOWER continues to play an integral role in helping IUPUI faculty achieve personal growth and professional success.

 IUPUI’s EMPOWER marks 10 years of supporting historically underrepresented and excluded researchers and scholars

 “Participation in the EMPOWER program has been instrumental to the success I have had in my career in establishing myself as an adolescent and minority health researcher,” said Tamika Zapolski, an associate professor in the IUPUI School of Science.
 “The program provided me structured and focused mentorship with an amazing mentor and scholar who was able to connect me with youth and minority-serving community organizations that were instrumental to the work I was able to complete.”

 EMPOWER supports women and minority faculty in becoming more successful researchers, provides them with seed funding to develop projects that could receive external funding, and helps with career and professional development advice and support.
 Assistant professors are paired with tenured associate professors, or higher, and associate professors with full professors for an academic year.
 Mentors assist with the development of an agenda for research and creative activity with the aim of making an application for external funding.

 Over the last 10 years, EMPOWER faculty have received more than $16 million in external grant funding and prizes, and many participants have successfully advanced through the promotion and tenure process.